iTitus/dds/README.md

 - adds dds support to `ImageIO` automatically
 - this requires the `java.desktop` module
-- also adds dds support for JavaFX `Image` starting with JavaFX 24
+- also adds dds support for JavaFX `Image` automatically, starting with JavaFX 24

-## ddsfx
+## ddsfx (deprecated)

 > [!IMPORTANT]
 > This module is no longer required as of JavaFX 24, one can use `ddsiio` instead!